EthanZhou07/oxford-flowers-cnn/README.md

 The script will:

-\- download the dataset automatically if needed
+\- download and prepare the Oxford Flowers dataset automatically if needed

+\- build train/validation/test dataloaders

+\- initialize the CNN model

-\- train the CNN model
+\- train and validate the model

-\- save the best model checkpoint
+\- save the best model checkpoint to `checkpoints/best_flower_cnn.pth`

 \- evaluate on the test set